Interested in interning with [RW!] to serve our migrant community?

 Intern and Research Fellow Roles

 [RW!] has internships in four different teams: Communication, Capacity Building, Technology, and Grant Writing and Fundraising.
 In addition, we have a Director’s Intern position.
 These roles are most suited for undergraduate students, but graduate students may apply as well.
-Those who already have a four-year degree, master’s level students, and advanced undergraduate students may apply for our new Research Fellow positions on the Research team as well.
+Those who already have a four-year degree, master’s level students, and advanced undergraduate students with research experience may apply for our Research Fellow positions on the Research team.
 If you are interested in working on one of these program areas, please indicate so in your cover letter.

 The Communication Team focuses on maintaining communication with the general public and with our [RW!]
 Network, comprising of migrant service providers in the greater Boston area.
 The team is responsible for producing a quarterly newsletter, managing our social media, and publicizing our events and the events of other organizations.
 The team also contributes to research-based analyses for the [RW!] blog as well as our In the News and the New in Research pages.